shruti2126/FetchRewards-Points/README.md

 # Help

 Refer to comments in project for more clarity about endpoints, routes, schema/model and database connection.
-The connection URL (which contains username and password for mongodb atlas connection) is saved in .env file.
+If you need help Building request using the Postman app interface, learn about it here --> <https://learning.postman.com/docs/sending-requests/requests/>